Aura Learner Agent: External Knowledge

 3. Click Delete connection in the new modal.

-Note that deleting an External Knowledge connection will remove all enrollment rules for that connection.
-If you re-enable the connection, you will need to add your enrollment rules again.
+Note that deleting an External Knowledge connection will remove all availability rules for that connection.
+If you re-enable the connection, you will need to add your availability rules again.

 Related Articles